The Loop (shopping center): 1990s

 In 1990, New England Development announced the development of The Mall at Rockingham Park across the state line in Salem, New Hampshire.
 Shortly before the opening of the Rockingham Park mall, the Methuen Mall had a vacancy rate of four percent.
 The building of the Rockingham Park mall posed major challenges for the Methuen Mall, due in part to New Hampshire's lack of sales tax.
 As the Rockingham Park mall would also contain a Sears among its anchor stores, MetLife representatives stated that they were unsure if Sears would shutter its Methuen store upon opening of the Salem location, but also felt that they would be able to secure a new tenant should the Sears close.
 By 1992, both Sears and Filene's Basement had moved to Mall at Rockingham Park.

 Ann & Hope moved into the former Sears location in 1993.
 This store closed in 1995 along with Jordan Marsh, leaving the mall without an anchor.
 As of 1996, the mall had lost more than a quarter of its 65 tenants.
 When the only nearby convention center closed, the mall attempted a novel strategy to attract customers, opening an expo center in the former Ann & Hope.
 The center's first event was an all-night rave.

 Nonetheless, business continued to diminish at the mall until the only remaining tenant was an Applebee's restaurant.
 When new developers attempted to evict the Applebee's, it refused.
+The developers then demolished the rest of the mall around the restaurant.
 Eventually, it lost a long court battle and vacated the property.